isomerpages/bca-strata/_how-do-i-apply/Matters under BMSMA.md

 <p>Applicant and Respondent will be issued a Notice of Mediation informing
 of the mediation date to attend before the Board.
 Both parties must attend the mediation.</p>
 <p>No fees are payable for the first two (2) mediations.
-Please see&nbsp;
-<a href="/resources/fees/bmsma/" rel="noopener noreferrer nofollow" target="_blank">Fees</a>&nbsp;for the mediation/hearing fees payable under the Building
+Please see <a href="/resources/fees/bmsma/" rel="noopener noreferrer nofollow" target="_blank">Fees</a>&nbsp;for
-Maintenance and Strata Management (Strata Titles Boards) Regulations 2005.</p>
+the mediation/hearing fees payable under the Building Maintenance and Strata Management (Strata Titles Boards) Regulations 2005.</p>
 <p><strong>What happens if the matter is settled with Respondent</strong>
 </p>
 <p>In the event that your matter is settled, you should inform the Strata